gustavo-domenico/kafka-rest-admin/README.md

   * Get message raw contant for topic/partition/offset
   * Get message for topic/partition/offset
   * Get messages from topic/partition/offset
+  * Get last messages from a topic/partition
+  * Send a message to the topic
+  * Send a messsage to the topic/partition

 ### Quick examples